jelmore1674/library/README.md

 Main part of the project is complete.
 I am now able to add books, remove books, and have everything styled.
 Now I am currently trying to setup Firebase.

+### Update 3

+Project Complete.
+Works with local storage, still wnat to setup firebase for cloud and realtime database experience.